graphery/grapper-doc/src/guide/in-depth/methods/$-svg.md

 # `$.svg`

-You can access the **SVG Graphane Object** from the methods with `$.svg`.
+You can access the **SVG Grapper Object** from the methods with `$.svg`.
 The `$` object is accesible from the `<script type="methods"></script>` content as a global variable.

-In **SVG Graphane Object** all are methods; thus, when you want to work with SVG attributes or properties, you must use methods.
+In **SVG Grapper Object** all are methods; thus, when you want to work with SVG attributes or properties, you must use methods.
 For example, set an `id` to an SVG element is `element.id('unique_id')` and for getting this identification it is necessary to use `element.id()`.

-Graphane dynamically constructs the methods, which can chain together to make successive calls.
+Grapper dynamically constructs the methods, which can chain together to make successive calls.
 Each call returns the original object and can include one call after another.

 <ClientOnly>